kouohhashi/react_mongo_accounts/README.md

 You can check at http://localhost:3000

-# Requirement
+## Requirement

-# You need MongoDB.
-Here's an example of installing MongoDB

-## on mac os x
+### You need MongoDB.
+Here's an example of installing MongoDB on mac os X

 ```
 brew update
 brew install mongodb